Window Repair Costs for Construction Professionals

 Why Window Repair Costs Vary

-• Frame material: vinyl, wood, aluminum, or composite all carry different labor and material rates
+• Frame material: Vinyl, wood, aluminum, or composite each have different labor and material rates.

-• Accessibility: ground-floor casements are quicker (and cheaper) to service than third-story picture windows that need staging
+• Accessibility: Ground-floor casements are quicker and cheaper to service than third-story windows requiring staging.

-• Seasonality: in a Boston winter, accelerated scheduling and cold-weather glazing compounds can raise labor premiums
+• Seasonality: In Boston winters, accelerated scheduling and cold-weather glazing compounds can raise labor premiums.

 Average Price Ranges in Boston and Similar Markets